-Mahalo to the families of Pololū who devoted numerous hours over the past year, collaborating with us to find a solution for the trailhead.
+Mahalo to the families of Pololū who devoted their time, collaborating with us to find a solution for the trailhead.
 We appreciate your commitment to sharing the stories of Pololū and protecting the valley for future generations.

 Table of Contents